ppp-one/simple-fits-viewer/README.md

 - **View FITS Images:** Easily open and view FITS files in Visual Studio Code.
 - **Zoom & Pan:** Navigate FITS images with intuitive zoom and pan controls.
-- **Header Display:** Access detailed the headers associated with each FITS file.
+- **Header Display:** Access the headers associated with each FITS file.
 - **Interactive Line Profiles:** View and analyze line profiles of FITS images.